-So far in 2012 I have paid 6725 USD in clearing and fees.
+So far in 2012, I have paid 6 725 USD in clearing and fees.
 That equals about.0028 per share (trading is very slow at the moment so not many shares traded this year).
-The reason I pay so much (considering my clearing fee is .001) is because I remove a lot of liquidity.
+The reason I pay so much (considering my clearing fee is .001) is that I remove a lot of liquidity – the opposite of rebate trading.
 SEC fees etc. also add up.

 This illustrates how much money one has to make just to break even to keep up with the costs!
 And this is just a fraction of commission costs compared to 2008 where I traded many times more.

 Thanks for the insight on commissions it is very helpful to understand the total cost of hitting the button and making the trade.

 Wow!
 I use Interactive Brokers and I paid 0.0013 USD per share, in average, in trading costs (actual number not theoretical).